Hash-Studios-LLC/Application/README.md

 Follow these steps to download and install the Hash Studios LLC mobile app:

 <br><br>
+### Windows (EXE)
+1. Click [here](https://github.com/Hash-Studios-LLC/Hash-Studios-Application/releases) to download the .exe file for Windows.
+2. Navigate to your Downloads Folder
+3. Go to your "Downloads" folder and locate the setup folder you just downloaded.
+4. Unpack the Setup Folder.
+Extract the contents of the setup folder.
+5. Run the .exe File

+**Run the Installer:**
+Double-click on the .exe file to start the installation process.
+If prompted by Windows security, click on "Run" or "Yes" to proceed.

+**Launch the App:**
+Once the installation is complete, you can find the Hash Studios LLC application in your "Start" menu or on your desktop.
+Double-click to open it and start exploring the world of Hash Studios LLC.

+<br><br>
 ### Android (APK)
-1. Click [here](https://github.com/Hash-Studios-LLC/Hash-Studios-Application/releases) to download the Hash Studios LLC APK file.
+1. Click [here](https://github.com/Hash-Studios-LLC/Hash-Studios-Application/releases) to download the APK file.
 2. Navigate to your "Downloads" folder and tap the APK file.
 3. A prompt will appear asking for permission to install apps from unknown sources; allow it.
 4. Complete the installation and open the app to start exploring.